Jahangir-Alam-Noman/richest-writers-interactive-website/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can find:

 ==> Get richest writers  ranking in the world

 ==> Get total worth of richest writers

 ==> And also get country name, age , email and more information about of richest writers.